Expanding Medicaid providers to advance health equity initiatives

 Document provider requirements in accessible locations

-CBOs who had forged relationships with Managed Care Plans in pre-CalAIM pilots had early access to unpublished information, especially about reimbursement, that was unavailable to new-to-CalAIM providers like Tina.
+CBOs who had forged relationships with Managed Care Plans in pre-CalAIM pilots got access to unpublished information, especially about reimbursement, long before new-to-CalAIM providers like Tina.

 Unify guidance